 It’s still close to 100 degrees here in Phoenix, so I wasn’t quite expecting that response.
 I didn’t think the world was ready for chili yet, but apparently, I was wrong.
 My bad.
 You guys either live somewhere cold or are trying to will colder weather with hearty chilis and soups like I am!

-Cook this Turkey Chili In the Slow Cooker
+Cook this Turkey Butternut Squash Chili In the Slow Cooker

 With the slow cooker, you, unfortunately, have to brown your meat in some other pot or pan then transfer it to the slow cooker.
 So, you can start by adding all your veggies and beans to the slow cooker first.

 You may notice I chose not to cook my onions with the meat.
-You can if you want, but you don’t’ have to.
-Once your meat is browned, you can add it to the slow cooker along.
+You can, if you want, but you don’t’ have to.
+Once your meat is browned, you can add it to the slow cooker along with everything else.

 Which Version Is Better?